15 Things Your Realtor Can't (or Won't) Tell You

 While you can certainly drive around to check out how often people cut their grass or keep the hedges trimmed, asking your agent if it’s a “clean” neighborhood isn’t an easy question to answer for many reasons.

-As you work to pay off your debt and buy a home, you may want to live in a community where people take care of their property.
-But it’s not possible for your agent to offer an opinion on this question.
+You may want to live in a community where people care for their property.
+But your agent can’t offer an opinion on this question.

 Find me a neighborhood without any…